Gemini Generated Image 6gq1qn6gq1qn6gq1

 Stay Interview

-Retention interviews are a very effective tool to keep an employee and avoid leaving, but there are many organizations that still have not taken advantage of this type of interview.
-According to a survey conducted by Gallup, 52% of employees who left their jobs voluntarily believe that their manager or Decision makers within the company could have taken steps to prevent their departure.
+Employee retention interviews are a very effective tool for employee survival and avoiding their departure, but there are many organizations that still have not made the most of this type of interview since, according to a Gallup survey, 52% of employees who voluntarily left their jobs have a belief that their manager or decision makers within the company could have taken some steps to prevent Their departure.

-In this article, we'll review the purpose of employee retention interviews and why it's best to separate them from performance appraisals.
-Additionally, we'll go over 10 questions commonly asked in this type of interview.
+In this article, we review the purpose of employee retention interviews and why it is preferable to separate them from performance evaluations.in addition, we will show 10 questions that are commonly asked in such a type of interview.

-It is a structured discussion between the manager and team members individually.
-Its purpose is to understand the reasons why employees stay with the company and identify actions to increase their effective engagement and retention.
+It is a structured discussion between the manager and the team members individually.
+Their purpose is to understand the reasons why employees should stay with the company and identify the necessary actions to increase their active participation and retention.

-These interviews serve as a proactive way to evaluate what is going well, identify areas for improvement, and enhance transparency in the dialogue between the decision maker and employee.
+These interviews serve as a proactive way to assess what is going well and identify areas for improvement, promoting transparency in the dialogue between the decision maker and the employee.

 Objectives of employee retention interviews